 Can you give us a little bit of a background and how your company got involved with the World Partnership Walk initiative?

-As the Walk’s national printer, Samco Printers has been responsible for printing and distributing the Walk’s printed materials to all the Walk cities throughout Canada.
-Samco Printers’ role as printer has often extended beyond just printing and into design and development of the functionality behind some of documents such as the donor book used in tracking the donors and donations.
+As the walk’s national printer, Samco Printers has been responsible for printing and distributing the walk’s printed materials to all cities involved throughout Canada.
+Samco Printers’ role as a printing companyand its printing services have often extended beyond just printing and intographic design and development of the functionality behind some of the documents such as the donor book used in tracking the donors and donations.

-The need to get as many sponsors on board before going to print with the promotional materials has always resulted in very tight deadlines for the printing involved.
-Because of Samco Printers’ commitment to the success of the Walk, our staff has often worked late into the evenings or come in on weekends to make sure that the materials are delivered on time.
+The need to get as many sponsors on board before going in to print the promotional materials have always resulted in very tight deadlines for the custom printed materials.
+Because of Samco Printers’ commitment to the success of the walk, our staff have often worked late into the evenings or even come in on weekends just to make sure that the materials are delivered on time.

 What is it that keeps drawing you back to the work of the Foundation and its work in developing countries?

 I continue to support the walk because I know I am making a difference.
 When you see so many people committed to helping the Foundation to provide aid to the developing world in such a positive way, it is inspiring.
 Knowing that my support helps the walk in a very material way keeps me coming back.
 My community has been a great source of support to me and I want to pass that support on to others throughout the world.
 The World Partnership Walk is a great way to do this.
 Whether I am supporting the walk through our printing services, as a corporate relations volunteer, by creating a corporate team, or any of the other volunteer roles I have been involved in, I know I am helping the Foundation to maintain its commitment to ensure that 100% of funds raised go directly to international development projects and efforts to end global poverty.